mikekasprzak/archive-blog-2018/_posts/2018-03-10-notes-window-manager-testing-workflow.md

 i3
 ```

-causing the session to change.
+which caused the session to change.
+Historically you would run `gnome-session --replace` or `unity --replace` to actually replace the stock X session (or any other that was running), but this seems to be a thing of the past (Unity's mentions the `--replace` command is included for compatibility).

-It turns out you can use the WM name as an argument to `startx`:
+Well all along it turns out you colud have specified the window manager name as an argument to `startx`:

 ```bash
 startx unity
 ```

+Doh!

 Reference: [https://unix.stackexchange.com/a/41095](https://unix.stackexchange.com/a/41095)